erak02/RaspberryPiProjects/README.md

   - LED control using button and GPIO interrupt

 **smart_gate_counter**
   - Each time a car passes, the PIR sensor is triggered

+**presence_detection**
+  - Presence-based work/pause timer using PIR sensor

 Each project is located in its own folder and includes separate README file with detailed informations.